ghoomfrog/silili/README.md

 ## Preposition Flexibility

 Prepositions don't require nouns before or after them.
+They can simply be infered.
 All the following sentences using *in* are correct:

 <dl>
 	<dt>ata in a nu kan.